-A recent study showed that senior dogs need 20 percent fewer calories to maintain the same weight as younger dogs.
+A recent study showed that older dogs need 20 percent fewer calories to maintain the same weight as younger dogs.

 Older dogs benefit from eating foods with less fat and fewer calories.

 How Much Protein Does a Senior Dog Need?